About the Google Nest Protect 2nd Generation

 More details on the Google Nest Protect 2nd Generation

 Overview: The Wi-Fi-enabled 2nd Generation Nest Protect is designed to detect smoke and carbon monoxide in a residential environment.
 It is equipped with a new Split Spectrum photoelectric sensor that can tell the difference between smoke and steam, so there are fewer false alarms.
 Nest Protect will alert you with a horn and a human voice when smoke or carbon monoxide are present.
 It can also send notifications to your smartphone or tablet to alert you of an emergency when you're not at home.
 Nest Protect's color-coded light ring changes color to alert you or simply lights your way in the dark.
-This model is designed to be hard-wired into your home's 120VAC - 60Hz electrical system.
-A battery-powered version is also available.
+This model is powered by six long-life AA Lithium batteries.
+A hard-wired 120V version is also available.

 Heads Up and Emergency Alarms: Typical smoke detectors only have the loud piercing full alert that cannot easily be silenced.
 During false alarms, or when you simply burn the popcorn, the smoke detector's batteries are sometimes removed, putting occupants of the home in danger.
 Nest Protect offers two levels of alerts: Heads Up and Emergency Alarms.
 Nest Protect can detect low levels of smoke or carbon monoxide, and provide a gentle Heads Up as an early warning.
 This lets you ascertain what the problem is (through its voice message), and silence the alarm while the unit continues to monitor your home.
 If conditions worsen, the unit will sound a full Emergency Alarm with an 85dB horn (at 10 feet) and voice instructions (at 80dB at 3 feet) informing you what and where the problem is.